augcampos/1p-connector/README.md

 ## How to use

-Create a 1Passwrod Server item  in 1Password for each host you want to connect to.
+Create a [1Password Server item](https://support.1password.com/item-categories/#server) for each host you want to connect to.
 Use the following fields:

 - Name: local identifier to use with the CLI (e.g. my-db)
 - Username: remote user (optional — defaults to current user)